-2.5.1 Reconductored Lines
+2.5.1 Reconductored Lines/New Tie-Lines

-No changes to existing operation and maintenance activities associated with the proposed reconductored lines are anticipated with project implementation.
+No changes to existing operation and maintenance activities associated with the proposed reconductored lines or new Tie-Lines are anticipated with project implementation.
 The existing power lines are inspected yearly, or as needed when driven by an event or incident, such as an emergency.
 A detailed ground inspection is required every other year, with a subsequent aerial patrol in between those years.
-The routine annual inspections, detailed ground inspections, and aerial patrols would not change from existing conditions with project implementation.
-Any existing access roads that are established during project implementation would be restored to preconstruction conditions, or left in a condition as agreed to by the landowner (i.e., landowners would be compensated for crop removal and would replant at their own expense).
+The routine annual inspections, detailed ground inspections, and aerial patrols would be the same as existing conditions where powerlines are currently in place.
+Any existing access roads that are established during project implementation would be restored to pre-construction conditions or left in a condition as agreed to by the landowner (i.e., landowners would be compensated for crop removal and would replant at their own expense).
 As maintenance needs arise, repairs and preventative maintenance would continue to be fulfilled by the PG&E transmission line crew (approximately five trained employees).